 The Pentangular weekend is hosted by the different clubs in turn: Canterbury, Leiden*, St Quentin, Leuven and Lüdenscheid.
 We hosted a Pentangular weekend in 2012 and 2017 and now it’s our turn again.
 (Sadly, due to Covid, we were unable to hold the event over the past couple of years.)

-Today we formally welcomed our guests with a reception at Canterbury Rugby Club where guests received their bespoke welcome pack and met up with old friends.
+Today we formally welcomed our guests with a reception at Canterbury Rugby Club, where guests received their bespoke welcome pack and met up with old friends.
 PP Peter Hermitage kicked off the gathering before handing over to our current President Stephen Thompson, who gave a multilingual greeting to all: "Welcome, Bienvenu, Vilkommen and Velkom!"
-(Which we suppose will also get us in the mood for Eurovision!)
+(Which we suppose will also get us in the mood for the upcoming Eurovision song contest!)

 Stephen then wished everyone a "great jubilee weekend" before guests departed to have dinner with their various hosts scattered in-and-around Canterbury or enjoyed a tasty meal at the Rugby Club's restaurant, Saucy Flo's.
 (Many visitors actually stay with Canterbury Rotarians who host the Friday dinner at their home.)